Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Learning Setting

 \section{Independent Learning Setting}

-We examine an independent learning setting~\citep{zhang2021multi,daskalakis2020independent,ozdaglar2021independent} for Markov potential games in which all players repeatedly execute their own policy and update rules individually.
+We examine an independent learning setting~\cite{zhang2021multi,daskalakis2020independent,ozdaglar2021independent} for Markov potential games in which all players repeatedly execute their own policy and update rules individually.
 At each time $t$, all players propose their own polices $\pi_i^{(t)}$: $\calS \to \Delta(\calA_i)$ with the player index $i=1,\ldots,N$, while a game oracle can either evaluate each player's policy or generate a set of sample trajectories for each player.
-In repeating such protocol for $T$ times, each player behaves myopically in optimizing its own policy, but does not observe actions or policies from any other player.
+In repeating such protocol for $T$ times, each player behaves myopically in optimizing its own policy.

 To evaluate the learning performance, we introduce a notion of regret,